fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 Common styles of type families include:

 * A Regular and a Bold weight
-* Regular, Bold, Italic &ndash; eventually with a Bold Italic
+* Regular, Bold, Italic &mdash; eventually with a Bold Italic
 * Thin, Light, Book, Regular, Semi-Bold, Bold, Extra-Bold, Heavy and Black
 * Regular, Condensed, Bold and Bold Condensed
 * Narrow, Condensed, Wide and Extra Wide